dmburl/python-ai-projects/Picture2text/Windows_README.md

-# OCR to Markdown — Quick Start
+# PageSnapAI — Quick Start

-This guide helps someone who has never used Python to run the `ocr2md.py` app.
+This guide helps someone who has never used Python to run the PageSnapAI app.
 It covers installing Python, installing the script's dependency, how to get a Google API key, and how to run the app.

 **What this app does:** Transcribes images (PNG/JPG/PDF) to Markdown using Google's Gemini (Generative AI) service and saves results as text files.

 -**Files you should know:**
-- `ocr2md.py` : The GUI app you will run.
+- `pagesnapai.py` : The GUI app you will run.
 Download the latest release ZIP from: https://github.com/dmburl/python-ai-projects/releases/latest

 **What is an API key:**
 - Think of an API key like a password the app uses to talk to Google so Google will do the image transcription for you.
 Keep it secret like a password.
 Save it in a password manager so you have access to it when you need it.
 Change it like you would a password.